PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/route-generation.md

 ### Manual generation

-If the module uses a symfony controller then the best way to generate a route is descried in [symfony docs](https://symfony.com/doc/3.4/routing.html).
+If the module uses a symfony controller then the best way of route generation is described in [symfony docs](https://symfony.com/doc/3.4/routing.html).
 However, module, especially if using legacy controllers, don't always have access to the symfony container or router.
 The `Link` object offers some helpers to help generate urls related to Symfony controllers and routes.

 #### Using router via Link::getUrlSmarty
 {{< minver v="1.7.0" title="true" >}}